Flooding, lightning and heavy winds cause damage across Kansas

-A lightning strike is likely what set the tank, in the 3000 block of Codell in Lindsborg, on fire around 2 p.m., according to the KSFFA’s Fire News Blog.
+A lightning strike is likely what set the tank on fire around 2 p.m., according to the KSFFA’s Fire News Blog.

 Wind gusts were measured at 66 mph in Clearwater.